SimonRibeiro/Space-Invaders/README.md

 - Added Pause and Escape

-//- UFO sound and death sound for motherShipController.js; classic moving sound for enemies
+### In developement
-//- ennemy wave acceleration as their number shortens ? gameplays in modern/classic modes
+- UFO sound and death sound for motherShipController.js; classic moving sound for enemies
-//-Game-play now identical to original.
+- ennemy wave acceleration as their number shortens ? gameplays in modern/classic modes

-//- upgrade.js and upgradeController.js
+- upgrade.js and upgradeController.js for upgrades droped at MotherShips death

 [Try it here](https://simonribeiro.github.io/Space-Invaders/)